datthinh1801/CEPH-deployment/README.md

 ```

 ## Deploy the cluster
-> Commands executed in this section are taken place in `ceph-admin` node.
+> Commands executed in this section are taken place in `ceph-admin` node, unless specified.

 ### Deploy `mon`, `mgr`, `mds` nodes
 - Add `mon` nodes to the cluster.
 These nodes are called *initial members* and will run `ceph-mon` when ceph is installed.